 We’ve written an article that explains what an unsecured credit card is and its pros and cons compared to a secured card.

 Credit cards are available to students with no credit history yet.
 They serve as a convenient way to build up a credit score for a credit card before application.

 These cards can help young adults learn financial management while building up their credit scores.
 Although student credit cards often have significant benefits, like rewards programs and no annual fees, credit card issuers can charge pretty high regular APRs (between 14.49% and 26.49%, more or less).

 Consider reading our APR guide if you want to understand credit card interest rates better.

-Required Credit Scores for Some Popular Credit Cards
+Required Credit Scores for Some Popular Credit Cards in 2024

 Recommended Credit Score

 Best Buy® Credit Card